spyoungtech/FreeSimpleGUI/docs/call reference.md

 | (str) | **RETURN** | The current value of the clipboard

-Sets the clipboard to a specific value.
-IMPORTANT NOTE - Your PySimpleGUI application needs to remain running until you've pasted your clipboard.
+Sets the clipboard to a specific value. importANT NOTE - Your FreeSimpleGUI application needs to remain running until you've pasted your clipboard.
 This is a tkinter limitation.
 A workaround was found for Windows, but you still need to stay running for Linux systems.